+Responsive is a way of designing emails that are mobile friendly.
 Most organisations choose to send commercial email messages in HTML format opposed to plain text because HTML allows for flexibility in custom design elements such as fonts, colours, images, and layout components.
-CSS language is frequently used to accommodate advanced styling in web design, but even the most experienced web designers will find that using CSS in an email template can be difficult.
+CSS language is frequently used to accommodate advanced styling in web design, but even the most experienced web designers will find that using responsive design in an email template can be difficult.
 While most major web browsers try to respect certain standards to ensure that web pages appear the way their designers intend, the email clients that will render an email template are far less consistent.

 Use Inline CSS

 Avoid external style sheets or style declarations between the <head> tags.
 Instead, use inline CSS.
 Some email clients strip out <head> and <style> tags from emails, and external style sheets are largely ignored.
 Therefore, every HTML element must be styled using inline CSS by virtue of the “style=” declaration.
 Inline CSS is a method of using CSS within your HTML content instead of storing it in an external CSS file.
 For example, each paragraph of text will have an independent style declaration, such as:

 Declare Font Styles Near the Text

 Declare all font styles within the element closest to the words you are styling.
 This will often be inside the <p> tags.
 If you want hyperlinks to display in a style other than the default blue underlined style, you must use CSS to declare the preferred style inside the <a> tag.